YanayKolodny/Farmers_Market-Django_React-Course_Graduation_Project/README.md

 ## Setup
 After completing the git clone process:
-(Please pay attention that if there's difference in actions for Windown/Mac the cations for mac will be added to the right after the "|" )
+(Please pay attention that if there's difference in actions for Windown/Mac the actions for mac will be added to the right after the "|" )
 #### Terminal 1 - Django
 ```
 $ cd Farmers_Market-Django_React-Course_Graduation_Project/Backend/